Bill Nunn (American football): Personal life

 Nunn lived with his wife, Frances, in the Schenley Heights neighborhood of Pittsburgh.
 Their son Bill was an actor; he played Radio Raheem in Do The Right Thing.
 Because of his son's fame, the elder Nunn referred to himself as Bill Nunn Sr. Their daughter, Lynell Wilson, is a former U.S. Attorney.

 Nunn died on May 6, 2014, at the University of Pittsburgh Medical Center, two weeks after suffering a stroke.
 Burial was at Homewood Cemetery, Pittsburgh.
 Posthumously in 2021, Bill Nunn was elected to the Pro Football Hall of Fame in Canton, Ohio as a contributor.
 As a Steelers Scout, 13 of his players who were drafted were also enshrined in the Hall of Fame.

 The Bill Nunn Award

 Per the Pro Football Hall of Fame:

 "The Bill Nunn Memorial Award is presented annually by the Professional Football Writers of America in recognition of long and distinguished reporting in the field of pro football.
 The award, which originated in 1969, was renamed in 2021 in tribute to Nunn, a longtime writer and editor at the Pittsburgh Courier.

-In addition to his esteemed career in journalism, Nunn worked for roughly half a century in the Pittsburgh Steelers’ scouting department.
+Alongside his career in journalism, Nunn worked for approximately fifty years in the Pittsburgh Steelers’ scouting department.
 In 2021, he became the first African American elected to the Pro Football Hall of Fame in the Contributor category."